rustymagnet3000/bits_bytes_playground/README.md

 # ObjC, C++ and C Playground
 ### 0. A simple Class
-This Objective-C Class was written to show the following:
+This Objective-C Class showed:

 - An `NSMutableArray`
-- If you try and re-use the stock1 Object, it will fail. `NSMutableArray` uses a pointer to an Object
 - The underscore syntax for instance variables
 - `@property` is a great way to `set/get` instance variables
-- The syntax inside the Public API declaration

-_Separating ivars from properties_ is from this article https://useyourloaf.com/blog/understanding-your-objective-c-self/
+The code was partly inspired by the article _Separating ivars from properties_ [here][82068adb].

+  [82068adb]: https://useyourloaf.com/blog/understanding-your-objective-c-self/ "Objective_c_naming"

 ### 1. Simple synchronous request
 Implemented `NSURLSessionDataTask` to send a HTTP request from the command line.